segmentio/segment-docs/src/connections/destinations/catalog/amplitude/index.md

 Before choosing which of the above settings is right for you, there are a couple of things worth considering first.

-* When choosing the the **Track All Pages** setting, this will fire a **Loaded a Page** event type to Amplitude.
-Due to the generic event name applied to all pages, you will not hit your event type limit in your project in Amplitude.
-However, the granular information on which specific page a user viewed will not be easily visible.
-You can still find the specific page name information by looking at the event property.
-The Loaded a Page will be counted as one event type and there is no limit on event properties values.
+* When choosing the the **Track All Pages** setting, this sends a `Loaded a Page` event type to Amplitude.
+When you use the generic event name, it is applied to all Page and Screen calls, so you don't hit the event type limit in your project in Amplitude.
+The page or screen name is available as an attribute of the `Loaded a Page` event, and you can query it as an event property.
+The `Loaded a Page` event is counted as one event type and there is no limit on event property values in Amplitude.

-* When choosing the **Track Named Pages** or **Track Categorized Pages** settings, this will fire a a page call that includes the page name or category.
-Given a site can have many pages and you may also be firing many Track events, you will have more granularity into which page a user viewed, but you will be subject to a limit in how many event types Amplitude allows tracked per project.
+* When choosing the **Track Named Pages** or **Track Categorized Pages** settings, this sends a Page or Screen call that includes the name or category.
+This option stores the page and screen name as a top-level event type.
+However, there are [limits for how many distinct event types Amplitude allows](https://help.amplitude.com/hc/en-us/articles/115002923888-Limits#event-types) tracked per project.
+Each unique Page and Screen name, Page and Screen category, and Track event counts towards the event type limit.
+Anything past the thresholds will not be visualized in Amplitude.

 These settings apply to mobile Cloud-mode connections.